FZJ-IEK3-VSA/tsam/README.md

 ## Installation
+It is recommended to install tsam within its own environment.
+If you are no familiar with python environments, plaese consider to read some [external documentation](https://realpython.com/python-virtual-environments-a-primer/).
+In the following we assume you have a [mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html) or [conda](https://www.anaconda.com/) installation.
+All conda and mamba command are interchangeable.

+### Direct Installations from Package Manager Repositories

+If you wanto to prevent any possibledependency conflicts create a new environment using the following command

+	conda create -n tsam_env python

 Directly install via pip from pypi as follows:

 	pip install tsam

-of install from conda forge with the following command:
+or install from conda forge with the following command:

 	conda install tsam -c conda-forge

+### Local Installation for Development
 Alternatively, clone a local copy of the repository to your computer

 	git clone https://github.com/FZJ-IEK3-VSA/tsam.git

-Then install tsam via pip as follow
+Change the directory of your shell into the root folder of the repository

 	cd tsam

-	pip install .
+For development, it is recommended to install tsam into its own environment using conda e.g.

+	conda env create --file=requirement.yml

+Afterward activate the environment

+	conda activate tsam_env

-Or install directly via python as
+Then install tsam via pip as follows

-	python setup.py install
+	pip install -e .[dev]

+### Installation of MILP Solver for k-medoids
 In order to use the k-medoids clustering, make sure that you have installed a MILP solver.
-As default [HiGHS](https://github.com/ERGO-Code/HiGHS) is used.
+As default [HiGHS](https://github.com/ERGO-Code/HiGHS) is installed and used.
 Nevertheless, in case you have access to a license we recommend commercial solvers (e.g. Gurobi or CPLEX) since they have a better performance.

 ### Developer installation